The winless lottery streak is over. Someone has won the $1.12 billion Mega Millions jackpot

-DES MOINES, Iowa (AP) — Someone overcame the odds Tuesday night and won the $1.12 billion Mega Millions jackpot, breaking a winless streak that dated to last December.
+DES MOINES, Iowa (AP) — Someone in New Jersey overcame the odds Tuesday night and won the $1.12 billion Mega Millions jackpot, breaking a winless streak that dated to last December.

 Until the latest drawing, no one had matched all six numbers and won the Mega Millions jackpot since Dec.
 8. That amounted to 30 straight drawings without a big winner.